The Wolf from Scotland

 The magnanimous Kalley couldn’t resist proselytising his particular brand of Protestantism to the exclusively Catholic parishioners he was caring for.
 So successful was he at converting the poorer classes to the Presbyterian brand that the Catholic church could no longer ‘turn a blind eye’ or indeed ‘the other cheek’!

-But the good doctor could not desist.
+But the good doctor would not desist.
 Kalley continued with his mission albeit in a more subdued manner, concentrating his efforts on the village of Santo da Serra.

 The Scots Kirk in downtown Funchal, Madeira